ninofiliu/edu/www/resources/Forensics.notes.md

 ### Chosing the right sandbox analysis method

 **automated analysis / manual analysis**: automated is fast and the configuration is already supported by a team of experts, but manual analysis lets one tweak the inputs, and create an environment not known by attackers.

+**real machine / VM**: real machines are accurate, undetectable, and not prone to evasion, but VMs are scalable and easily restorable/monitored.
+VM detection use the following techniques:

+* VM-specific artefacts: device drivers name, many references to "VMWare" or similar, etc
+* Look for differences in memory structures: <!-- TO FINISH -->

+**running / emulating**: in a VM, either CPU+memory is emulated, or the whole computer is.
+Speed and flexiblity trade-off.
+Note that running a malware is legal but the conscequences (trojan spread, spam) might not.
+The traffic should be filtered: redirection of SMTP, emulation of well-known services...

+Take into account to **operational security**: when analysis is performed, informations can be leaked.
+Beacons can be used to detect the presence of a manual analysis.
+Probes are special programs used to harvest data about the execcution environment and send back the infos.

+**Triggers**: malware analysis usually spend a few minutes on each sample, detection can be avoided simply by waiting for a while.
+Logic bombs are samples that are triggered only given a specific event, like a set of keystrokes, a particular date, or the visit of a particular URL.